Bhuvan-Anupoju/Background-color-changer/README.md

 ## Features

--Random Color Generator: Generates a random hex or RGB color on each click.
+- Random Color Generator: Generates a random hex or RGB color on each click.

--Live Preview: Instantly updates the background color of the page.
+- Live Preview: Instantly updates the background color of the page.

--Color Code Display: Shows the current color code to the user.
+- Color Code Display: Shows the current color code to the user.

--Responsive Design: Works seamlessly across devices.
+- Responsive Design: Works seamlessly across devices.
 ## Technologies Used
--HTML: Structures the page with buttons and display elements.
+- HTML: Structures the page with buttons and display elements.

--CSS: Styles the layout, buttons, and transitions for a smooth user experience.
+- CSS: Styles the layout, buttons, and transitions for a smooth user experience.

--JavaScript: Handles the logic to generate random colors and apply them to the background.
+- JavaScript: Handles the logic to generate random colors and apply them to the background.

 ## 👦 About Me
 Hi, I'm Bhuvan, a passionate web developer with a strong foundation in HTML, CSS, and JavaScript.
 I enjoy building responsive and user-friendly web applications.
 I'm always eager to learn new technologies and enhance my skills to create meaningful digital experiences.